 • Norris Junction to Mammoth Hot Springs

-You'll share the iconic roads with fellow adventurers, not bumper-to-bumper traffic, passing steaming geysers, vibrant hot springs, and towering waterfalls, with only the whispers of nature for company.
+You'll share the iconic roads with fellow adventurers, not bumper-to-bumper traffic, passing steaming geysers, hot springs, and waterfalls, with only the whispers of nature for company.

 Gallatin Alpine Sports, Big Sky, MT:

-• Requires 24-hour advance notice and may not be able to accommodate all group sizes.
+• Requires 24-hour advance notice and may be unable to accommodate all group sizes.

 Free Heel and Wheel, West Yellowstone, MT: